permissionx/CascadeSim/README.md

 ## Things to do
 * Update the OVITO interfact to 3.x.
-* Add basic data statistics, such as defect nums VS size.
+* Add basic data statistics, such as defect nums VS sizes.

+## Acknowledge
+Any bug reports and feature requests are highly welcome.